theju/django-couchdb-utils/README.rst

 README
 =======

-This project's goal is to replace the RDBMS specific backends used in django with document-oriented databases (more specifically CouchDB_).
+This project's goal is to replace the RDBMS specific backends used in Django with CouchDB_.
+It uses Coucchdbkit_ as a CouchDB-library

 Currently it has a moderately tested: